rao-dotcom/2021-hardware-miniproj/README.md

 I have made notes for [Bluetooth](./Bluetooth.md) as it requires additional packages.

+**NOTE**: What we've discovered is that there isn't so much Bluetooth activity from automobiles.
+It's probably easiest to use WiFi example instead from the Senior Design lab or other room near a window facing the highway.
+WiFi range is up to about 20 meters, but can be longer.

 ## Part 3: Wireless Sensor

 Let's examine the possibility of detecting automobile, bicycle, and/or pedestrian activity in an area.